oVirt/ovirt-site/source/blog/2016-07-25-affinity-labels.html.md

 ---
-title: Subclusters in oVirt 4.0 - Label based VM to host affinity
+title: Subclusters in oVirt 4.0 - Label-Based VM to Host Affinity
 author: msivak
 tags: community, documentation, infrastructure
-date: 2016-07-20 12:00:00 CEST
+date: 2016-07-25 15:00:00 CEST
 comments: true
 published: true
 ---

 Before I start discussing the feature itself I have to explain a bit about the use cases that we were trying to solve.

-- Let us imagine you have a special piece of software with a node licensing model that only cares about physical machines when counting the number of licenses needed.
-This specifically allows you to run that software in virtual machines, but you need to control the physical host the VMs are running on.
+* Let us imagine you have a special piece of software with a node-licensing model that only cares about physical machines when counting the number of licenses needed.
+This specifically allows you to run that software in virtual machines, but you need to control the physical host on which the VMs are running.

-- The other case is basically related to hardware capabilities.
+* The other case is basically related to hardware capabilities.
 Some NICs might be faster than others and you want to place all high traffic VMs on hosts that have them.
 Or a special custom device is needed and VMs that need it won’t run on a host that does not have it.

 READMORE